znsio/specmatic-documentation/documentation/backward_compatibility.md

 # Why Backward Compatibility Matters
-Backward compatibility ensures that updates to your API specifications don't accidently break compatibility. and prevents rework.
+Backward compatibility ensures that updates to your API specifications don't accidentally break compatibility. and prevents rework.
 Perform automated backward compatibility checks to ensure we are not accidentally breaking compatibility.

 Specmatic offers this powerful feature to check for backward compatibility between different versions of your API specifications.